-Charged with (among other things) developing female secondary sex characteristics, estrogen is the collective term for the female hormones estradiol, estrone and estriol.
-Estrogen plays a key role in menstruation and in maintaining osteal (bone), cardiac, and endocrine health; for these reasons, it is imperative to preserve normal estrogen levels.
+Among other tasks, estrogen is responsible for developing secondary female sex characteristics within the body.
+Estrogen is the collective term for the female hormones estradiol, estrone, and estriol.
+Estrogen plays a key role in menstruation and in maintaining bone, cardiac, and endocrine health; for these reasons, it is imperative to maintain normal estrogen levels.

-However, as women approach and enter menopause it becomes increasingly more difficult to maintain normal levels of estrogen.
-Both too-high and too-low estrogen levels can cause a bothersome array of symptoms.
-High levels of estrogen, a condition also known as estrogen dominance, are common in women who are obese, pregnant, have diabetes or high blood pressure, or take medication containing estrogen.
+However, as women approach and enter menopause, it becomes increasingly difficult to maintain normal levels of estrogen.
+Both excessively high and excessively low estrogen levels can cause a bothersome array of symptoms.
+High levels of estrogen, a condition also known as estrogen dominance, are common in women who are obese, pregnant, diabetic, those who have high blood pressure, or those that take medication containing estrogen.

-Because many cases of high estrogen levels are reported in (otherwise healthy) women over 35, very often women who experience high estrogen levels chalk it up to menopause or simply the natural effects of approaching middle age, leaving the problem untreated.
-In other instances, these women incorrectly interpret their high level of estrogen as a deficiency, eventually exacerbating the condition by augmenting the amount of estrogen in the body.
+Many cases of high estrogen levels are reported in otherwise healthy women over the age of 35; oftentimes women who experience high estrogen levels assume the effects are due to approaching middle age or menopause, leaving the problem untreated.
+In other instances, these women incorrectly interpret their high level of estrogen as a deficiency, eventually exacerbating the condition by augmenting the amount of estrogen within the body.

-Detailed information on the causes, symptoms, and treatment of high estrogen levels can be found in the following sections.
+Detailed information about the causes, symptoms, and treatment of high estrogen levels can be found in the following sections.

 There are many factors that can cause high estrogen levels in women, with pregnancy and the lead up to menopause being common hormonal triggers.
-Another is a woman’s menstrual cycle.
+Another cause is a woman’s menstrual cycle.
 Levels of the estrogen, estradiol, have been recorded at an average of 400pg/ml for most women during ovulation.
-During pregnancy however, levels can rise to 100 times as much.
-High estrogen levels during perimenopause and menopause can have effects such as headaches, breast tenderness and even in some cases breast cancer if left untreated.
+During pregnancy, however, levels can rise to 100 times as much.
+High estrogen levels during perimenopause and menopause can have effects such as headaches, breast tenderness, and even breast cancer, if left untreated.

-Stress, diet and lifestyle also impact on levels of estrogen and a poor diet can cause problems over a long period of time, such as:
+Stress, diet, and lifestyle also have an impact on the levels of estrogen.
+A poor diet can cause problems over an extended period of time, such as: